-Malaysian activist Peter Kallang wins 2019 Seacology Prize
+Malaysian activist Peter Kallang awarded 2019 Seacology Prize

 Peter Kallang, a member of Sarawak’s indigenous Kenyah community, is the winner of the 2019 Seacology Prize for leading a successful campaign to halt the building of a series of mega-dams on Borneo.
 The dams would have flooded vast tracts of land, including pristine rainforests, and dislocated tens of thousands of indigenous people.
 The Seacology Prize is awarded annually to a person who has shown exceptional achievement in preserving island environments and culture.